 Your treatment providers will aim to step you down to a lower level of outpatient care when you’re ready.
 There isn’t a set timeline for everyone.
 Your treatment providers will assess your progress and help you determine when you are ready.

 How Long Does Recovery Last?

 The National Institute on Drug Abuse (NIDA) says that everyone is different when it comes to addiction recovery, so there aren’t finite rules about recovery timelines.
-But NIDA also says that treatment should last at least 90 days.

 This doesn’t mean you’ll be in a PHP for 90 days.
 Your full course of care, including various transitions to lower levels of treatment, should last at least three months.